600 Comox Road

 Water emergencies (including Sandwick residents starting January 1) - 1-877-999-2285

-The Comox Valley Regional District (CVRD) and BC Water and Waste Association invite the community to support BC Drinking Water Week 2013, May 20 -26, by learning more about your water and what you can do to protect it.
+The Comox Valley Regional District (CVRD) is encouraging the community to support BC Drinking Water Week 2016, May 1 -7, by learning more about your water and what you can do to protect it.

-For more information about the CVRD's BC Drinking Water Week community event and activities, visit www.comoxvalleyrd.ca/water.
+For more information about the Comox Valley water supply and other related programs, visit www.comoxvalleyrd.ca/water.